-The 7 stands for Property and Casualty, 20 stands for Limited Lines subrogation authority, which means that you cannot negotiate settlements on property claims such as fire claims or hurricane claims, but you can settle automobile property damage claims as well as bodily injury claims.
-This is a limited subrogation license which means it has very little subrogation authority and only includes small loss subrogation authority.
+The 7 stands for Property and Casualty, and the 20 stands for Limited Lines subrogation authority, which means that you cannot negotiate settlements on property claims such as fire claims or hurricane claims, but you can settle automobile property damage claims as well as bodily injury claims.
+This is a limited subrogation license which means it has very little subrogation authority and only includes a small loss of subrogation authority.

 An individual must be at least 18 years of age to hold a 7-20 Adjuster License in Florida.
-In addition the individual must pass the state adjuster exam or have passed an approved pre-licensing course.
+In addition, the individual must pass the state adjuster exam or have passed an approved pre-licensing course.
 However, the licensee does not have to live in Florida.

 Do I Need A Florida Adjusters Insurance License?